Are Flushable Wipes Actually Flushable? [2022 Update]

-So if wastewater systems are struggling with the surge in use of flushable products, why are these wipes labelled “flushable”?
-That’s exactly why the Australian Competition and Consumer Commission (ACCC) launched a legal case against a number of flushable wipe companies, including Kimberly Clark and their Conttonelle Flushable Cleansing Cloths.
+So if wastewater systems are struggling with the surge in the use of flushable products, why do we continue to label them as “flushable”?
+That’s exactly why the Australian Competition and Consumer Commission (ACCC) launched a legal case against a number of flushable wipe companies, including Kimberly Clark and their Cottonelle Flushable Cleansing Cloths.

 ACCC in Federal Court

-Back in December of 2016, the ACCC took Kimberly Clark to Federal Court alleging that their “flushable” label on their Cottonelle Flushable Cleansing Cloths was false and misleading.
+Back in December of 2016, the ACCC took Kimberly Clark to Federal Court alleging that the “flushable” label on their Cottonelle Flushable Cleansing Cloths was false and misleading.